 Adult Substance Use Women with Children Residential Treatment

-Women with Children Residential Treatment offers substance use treatment services for women and children living together in a licensed treatment facility.
-The services include counseling, parenting education, health education, skills training, and case management services.
+Women with Children Residential Treatment offers substance use treatment services for women and their children living together in a licensed treatment facility.
+The services include counseling, parenting and health education, life skills training, and case management services.
 There are two types of Substance Use Residential Treatment for Women with Children: intensive residential treatment and supportive residential treatment.

 What Are the Benefits of Women with Children Residential Treatment?